 ADDITIONAL SECURITIES.
 Investors should be aware that in connection with the creation of additional Units subsequent to the Initial Date of Deposit, the Sponsor will deposit Additional Securities, contracts to purchase Additional Securities or cash (or letter of credit in lieu of cash) with instructions to purchase Additional Securities, in each instance maintaining the original proportionate relationship, subject to adjustment under certain circumstances, of the numbers of shares of each Security in the Trust.
-To the extent the price of a Security increases or decreases between the time cash is deposited with instructions to purchase the Security and the time the cash is used to purchase the Security, Units may represent less or more of that Security and more or less of the other Securities in the Trust.
-In addition, brokerage fees (if any) incurred in purchasing Securities with cash deposited with instructions to purchase the Securities will be an expense of the Trust.
+To the extent the price of a Security increases or decreases between the time cash is deposited with instructions to purchase the Security, Units may represent less or more of that Security and more or less of the other Securities in the Trust.
+In addition, brokerage fees (if any) incurred in purchasing Securities with cash deposited with instructions to purchase the Securities with cash deposited with instructions to purchase the Trust.